 SIPA hosted the annual conference of the Global Public Policy Network (GPPN) in late February, welcoming peers from around the world for a two-day program devoted to “Innovative Solutions to the UN Sustainable Development Goals.”

-Administrators and students in attendance represented SIPA and the network’s six other member schools: the Sciences Po School of Public Policy (Paris), the LSE Institute of Public Affairs (London), the Graduate School of Public Policy (GraSPP) at the University of Tokyo, the Hertie School of Governance (Berlin), the Lee Kuan Yew School of Public Policy (Singapore), and the Fundação Getúlio Vargas School of Business Administration (São Paulo).
+Administrators and students in attendance represented SIPA and the network’s six other member schools: the Sciences Po School of Public Policy (Paris), the LSE Institute of Public Affairs (London), the Graduate School of Public Policy (GraSPP) at the University of Tokyo, the Hertie School (Berlin), the Lee Kuan Yew School of Public Policy (Singapore), and the Fundação Getúlio Vargas School of Business Administration (São Paulo).

 The conference began with a welcome from Dean Merit E. Janow and Professor Glenn Denning, who is GPPN’s scientific advisor.
 Students later heard keynote addresses from Peru’s Glauco Seoane, who serves on the second committee for the Reform of the United Nations Peacebuilding Commission, and SIPA’s own Jeffrey Sachs, a University Professor at Columbia who directs the Center for Sustainable Development at the Earth Institute.

 As in previous years, the conference featured a competition among participating students to identify creative applied solutions to a pressing policy challenge.
-In particular, the 2018 competition asked student teams to apply ICT, policy innovation, and/or data analytics to some issue related to the UN Sustainable Development Goals (SDGs).
+In particular, the 2018 competition asked student teams to apply ICT, policy innovation, and/or data analytics to some issues related to the UN Sustainable Development Goals (SDGs).

 The 36 participating teams responded with enthusiasm, proposing innovative solutions to a variety of challenges.
 Some targeted their programs at the country level—in Argentina, India, Japan, and elsewhere—or in cities like New York and Paris.
 Others pursued more general applications that could achieve success in varied locations.